Safarali Kenjayev

 Safarali Kenjayev (18 February 1942 – 30 March 1999) was a Tajik politician who served as the Speaker of the Supreme Soviet in Tajikistan 1991-1992, Chairman of the Tajik Parliament's committee on human rights and legislation, and as head of the Socialist Party of Tajikistan, which he founded.

 Early life

 Kenjayev was born in 1942 in the Panjakent District.
 He was a member of the Yaghnobi community.
+An orphan, he was raised by the father of Haji Akbar Turajanzade.

 Career

 Law

 In 1965, Kenjayev graduated from Tajik State University with a degree in law.
 He started his career as a detective at the Public Prosecutor's Office.
 During his stint, Kenjayev was promoted to multiple positions, ranging from chief detective to deputy prosecutor of the Central Asian Railway.

 Politics

 After the 1991 presidential election, Rahmon Nabiyev elected Kenjayev as the chair of the Supreme Soviet and removed Qadriddin Aslonov from the position.

 In 1992, the CIS placed restrictions on demonstrations and freedom of the press.
 The CIS arrested the mayor of Dushanbe, Maksud Ikromov on March 6, 1992.

 In a televised Supreme Soviet meeting in March 1992, Kenjayev discredited Mamadayaz Navjavanov, the Minister of Internal Affairs, by attacking Navajavanov's ability of breaking up protests.
 Navajavanov was accused by Kenjayev of discriminating against the Uzbek people in the Ministry of Internal Affairs (MVD).
 Kenjayev also questioned Navjavanov's Tajik ethnicity and insulted the Badakhshan population.
 After the meeting, the Supreme Soviet dismissed Navjayanov of his duties.

 The arrest of Ikromov and the dismissal of Navjayanov initiated the creation of the National Salvation Front alliance.
 The NSF sought for the ending of the Supreme Soviet and Kenjayev's resignation.

 On April 22, 1992, Kenjayev resigned from the Supreme Soviet, and was appointed in charge of the Committee of National Security (CNS).
 Kenjayev was then reinstated into the Supreme Soviet on May 3, 1992.